 - In high heat, apply every three weeks

 Pop, beer, dishwashing liquid, mouthwash, etc., … how could you go wrong with a mix like that!
-I admit when I first read the tonic ingredients, I was a little iffy about it.
-The post mentions the groundskeeper’s name, so I did a quick search and found this on a tv station website: KSL TV:
+I admit when I first read the ingredients, I was a little iffy about it.
+The post mentions the groundskeeper’s name, so I did a quick search and found this on a tv station website: KSL TV (link removed, no longer available on website).

 He gets these great results with no sprinkler system and only a little fertilizer.